Kim Kardashian Calls Out Fan Who Shaded Her Over Being Mean To Sister Kourtney On ‘KUWTK’

 Later, Kourtney called her other sister, Khloe Kardashian, crying.
 Kourt told Khloe that she was tired of being treated poorly because she didn’t have the same priorities as her sisters, adding that she is content being a mother to her three children, Mason, Penelope, and Reign.
 However, Kim Kardashian began to dig into her yet again, claiming that she is not as busy as everyone else, so she should be more accommodating to their schedules.

-One social media user took her opinion to the internet, saying, “What Kim doesn’t seem to understand is that Kourtney is done living this Kardashian life.
+One social media user took her opinion to the internet with the following comment.

+“What Kim doesn’t seem to understand is that Kourtney is done living this Kardashian life.
 She’s sick and tired of being forced to stay relevant by working herself off just to remain relevant.
 Kourtney just wants to be present in her children’s lives.”

 Meanwhile, Kim Kardashian couldn’t stay quiet about the comment and decided to respond, telling the social media fan that they should “tune in” to get the whole story and stop acting like they know what’s going on.